 - 5. Face brick may not be used for new construction.
-Existing face brick may be bag plastered with pigmented plaster (i.e. Earthcote, Cemwash, etc.) - 6.
-Any type of excessively textured plaster, i.e. Tirolean plaster. - 7.
+Existing face brick walls may be bag plastered with pigmented plaster (i.e. Earthcote, Cemwash, etc.), or finished as mentioned above for brick walls-. - 6.
+Any type of excessively textured plaster, i.e. Tyirolean plaster. - 7.
 Dry cladding, i.e. Timber, metal sheeting, etc. - 8.
-Simulated stone, coloured and carved plaster, or any other simulated material finish.
+Stonework masonry of any kind, sSimulated stone, coloured and carved plaster, or any other simulated material finish.